 Personally, I like to write outlines detailed enough that I won’t paint myself into a corner, but vague enough that writing feels like a process of discovery.
 Other people prefer to just start writing and then do revision after revision to iron out the problems later — still others make their outlines more and more detailed until the outline becomes a novel.
-You can produce a good book from anywhere on the outline/nooutline spectrum, but the question is how to have the fun possible during the process of writing.
+You can produce a good book from anywhere on the outline/no-outline spectrum, but the question is how to have the fun possible during the process of writing.

-So anyway, I start by collecting all my notes about a story and finding connections between them.
+I start by collecting all my notes about a story and finding connections between them.
 In parallel, I have a basic story structure (e.g. The Hollywood Three Act Structure, but there are many, and I try to use different ones for each story) and I plug in my ideas where they fit into the structure.
 Then I look at the beginning of the story and the denouement and try to figure out what needs to happen between them.

 I ask myself: what do I promise at the beginning of the story?
 What’s the most interesting way to deliver it?
 What’s my central message or theme?
 How does the theme get developed?
 What do I have to teach the reader in order for the denouement to make sense to them?
-Most importantly: how does the protagonist change from the beginning to the end?
-I need to make sure that each thing that happens to the protagonist (the plot of the book) makes that person change in some way.
+Most importantly: what does the protagonist want?
+What mistake is the protagonist making that stops them from getting what they want?
+How does the protagonist change in order to get what they want?

 I’m still working out the kinks in the process.
-But that’s where I am right now